 Teaming With Microbes was a landmark guide for raising awareness of the soil food web in 2006 – and promoting more environmentally aware, chemical-free gardening techniques – fueling an organic food revolution.
 Does it still apply today?
 Read more on Gardener’s Path now, and find out why you should toss out those chemical pesticides and fertilizers!

+We link to vendors to help you find relevant products.
+If you buy from one of our links, we may earn a commission.
 I’ve Tested Many Tillers, and I Always Come Back to My Mantis This spring I had to replace my favorite garden implement, my Mantis 2-Cycle tiller.
-This is the little red tiller that you see advertised everywhere in garden magazines and on television gardening shows.
-If I remember those old ads in Organic Gardening magazines …
+This is the little red tiller that …